Benefits of Vinyasa Yoga

 Emotional Benefits

-While the physical body is revitalized during consistent practice, the mind will be as well.
+While the physical body is revitalized during consistent yoga practice, the mind will be as well.
 Breathing techniques that help you gain balance and control over your body also center your state of emotional well-being.
 As you have conscious control over your body and its breathing, you become more aware of your body and its restrictions and potential.
-Allowing yourself to put the time aside for regular practice will calm tension in your muscles, lower anxiety and reduce depressive tendencies.
-An increased sense of calmness filters into the of your life beyond the yoga class
+Allowing yourself to put the time aside for regular yoga practice will calm tension in your muscles, lower anxiety and reduce depressive tendencies.
+An increased sense of calmness filters into the rest of your life beyond the yoga class

 Concentrating on the core breathing of your body brings the focus to your inner being and away from the outside world, including any distractions that may plague your life outside of yoga.
-An increased sense of calmness filters into the of your life beyond the class.
+An increased sense of calmness filters into the rest of your life beyond the yoga class.
 This self-awareness can combat anti-depression and increase motivation as you feel a closer connection to the way your body functions.

 These two types of benefits—physical and mental—work hand in hand and feed each other: As you mentally relax, your muscles physically relax and you open your body up for increased possibilities.
 As you practice physical activity, you inwardly become more perceptive, nurturing the development of mental awareness.